samgd1031/wordlebot/README.md

 * **puzzle**:  An object with the following fields:
   * **type**: Type of word game, for now only "Wordle" is supported.
   * **number**: The number of the puzzle (for example '500' for Wordle puzzle 500)
+* **guild**: The unique discord ID for the guild in which the wordle result was posted.
 * **channel**: The unique discord ID for the channel in which the wordle result was posted.

-If a user posts the same wordle result to multiple channels, a new entry will be appended to this list.
-This way, daily rankings can be separated into servers (results in one server/channel won't affect another)
+If a user posts the same wordle result to multiple channels, a new entry will be appended to the list of guilds/channels.
+This way, daily rankings can be separated into servers (results in one guild/server won't affect another)

 ### Player All-Time Stats (TODO)